-Additional details regarding the robust MPC design including specific linear matrix inequalities (LMIs) for the terminal ingredients and robustification parameters can be retrieved from the code.

-In the next step, the offline dataset generation is performed using the acados toolbox~\cite{verschueren2022acados} -- a fast sequential quadratic programming (SQP) solver for non-linear programs (NLPs) -- with HPIPM as quadratic program (QP) solver for the stir tank and quadcopter, and DAQP for the chain mass example.
-Maximum SQP iterations are set to~\num{400} in the case of the quadcopter and~\num{1e3} for the stir tank and chain mass system.
-We initialize the solver with a forward simulation of the clipped terminal controller.
-We only consider samples for NN training for which acados produced a feasible solution.
-A full list of solver settings is available in the code.
+The offline dataset generation for the stir tank and quadcopter is performed using the acados toolbox~\cite{verschueren2022acados} with HPIPM as quadratic program (QP) solver, and for the robot arm using CasADi and IPOPT.
+We provide continuous time dynamics for our examples, which are discretized using acados implicit integrators for stir tank and quadcopter and explicit first order integration for the robot arm.
+We choose fully connected feedforward NNs such that the size of the approximator does not limit performance.

-After the dataset generation, NN approximations are trained using Tensorflow with the Adam optimizer.
-We use fully connected feedforward NNs with tangent hyperbolic activations.
-The input layer has size $n_\text{x}$, while the output layer has~$n_\text{u}\cdot N$ neurons with linear activations.
-Number and sizes of hidden layers were empirically determined by increasing the depth and width until a reasonable approximator was found.
-The additive disturbance~$d_\text{w}$ is a design parameter in the robust MPC design that we use to facilitate learning a feasible solution (Sec.~\ref{sec:mpc:robust}).
-The~$d_\text{w}$ in our examples was empirically determined as a tradeoff between simplification of the approximation problem and conservativeness, starting with small assumed disturbances and slowly increasing them until the NN gives a feasible solution to~(\ref{eqn:nominalmpc}) for a reasonable percentage of testpoints.